-When someone disagrees with us, it is easy to conclude that the other person is downright crazy, stupid, or biased.
+When someone disagrees with us, it is easy to conclude that the other person is crazy, stupid, or biased.
 We assume that if the person were sane, intelligent, and clear-headed, they would share our perspective.
-When we adopt this mindset, we are being so-called 'naïve realists' assuming that we have a monopoly on 'objective truth' and that anyone who disagrees with us needs to adjust their way of thinking (Ross & Ward, 1996).
-This can occur whether we are making sense of the physical world, another person's true intentions, or a story heard on the radio (Lieberman, 2022).
-When we engage in naïve realism, we struggle to learn from new perspectives or reach mutual understanding with those who disagree with us.
-In other words, we fail to be openminded.
-In response to these challenges, many scholars have developed interventions to increase open-mindedness; however, little work has been done to systematically consider these interventions.
-Thus, in this review, we synthesize empirical work from multiple disciplines that have aimed to engage different aspects of open-mindedness, often using their own distinctive terminologies.
-To provide a framework for the review, we present a conceptual model of the primary pathways that are targeted by open-mindedness interventions.
-Furthermore, we report on the quality of the evidence to support different intervention types and suggest goals for future research.
+When we adopt this mindset, we are being so-called 'naïve realists' assuming that we have access to 'objective truth' and that anyone who disagrees with us needs to adjust their way of thinking (Ross & Ward, 1996).
+We typically feel that we can 'see' reality whether we are making sense of the physical world, another person's true intentions, or a story heard on the radio, and we have a great deal of trust in anything that feels like seeing even if it is not strictly visual (Lieberman, 2022).
+As naïve realists, we often struggle to learn from new perspectives or reach mutual understanding with those who disagree with us.
+In other words, we fail to be open-minded.
+In response to these challenges, many scholars have developed interventions to increase openmindedness; however, little work has been done to systematically consider these interventions.
+In this review, we synthesize empirical work from multiple disciplines that have aimed to engage different aspects of open-mindedness, often using their own distinctive terminologies.
+To provide a framework for the review, we present a conceptual model of the primary pathways that are targeted by open-mindedness interventions, focusing separately on interventions that prepare people to be open-minded and interventions that help people maintain an open-minded frame of mind during ongoing interactions.
+Furthermore, we report on the strength of the evidence to support different intervention types and suggest goals for future research.